Did you ever wonder where the pastime of cultivating tropical plants came from?

 So, you may ask, where should I begin?

-Another favorite tropical of mine, but one which requires a bit more work is the “Angel Trumpets,” or Daturas and Brugmansias.
+Another favorite tropical of mine, but one which requires a bit more work is the “Angel Trumpets,” or as they are otherwise known, Datura and Brugmansia.

-For fragrance and huge flowers, don’t miss out on this plant.
+For fragrance and huge flowers, don’t miss out on growing Brugmansia.

 Another favorite tropical plant of mine that is fairly easy to grow is the Bird-Of-Paradise.